abhaskumarsinha/Keras-Blenderbot/README.md

   - Transferring weights layer-by-layer
      Gradio UI for testing the model
 - Experimentation with additional model support planned for the future
+- Caching mechanism to speed up inference by 20x

 ## Abstract